Gabriella439/post-rfc/sotu.md

 **Arch (Raspberry Pi 2)**
 * current version 7.8.2, but llvm is 3.6, which is too new.
 * downgrade packages for llvm not officially available.
 * with llvm downgrade to 3.4, ghc and ghci work, but problems compiling yesod, scotty.
 * compiler crashes, segfaults, etc.

 **Arch (Banana Pi)**
-* similar to raspberry pi 2, ghc is 7.8.2, works with llvm downgrade
+* similar to Raspberry Pi 2, ghc is 7.8.2, works with llvm downgrade
 * have had success compiling a yesod project on this platform.

 <br>

 ## Computer Vision

-**Rating:** Immature?
-(Uncertain)
+**Rating:** Immature

 There are Haskell bindings for OpenCV available via `HOpenCV` which has bindings for versions upto `OpenCV 2.0`.
 A fork maintained by Anthony Cowley has bindings available for versions upto `OpenCV 2.4`, but it pretty much stops there.
 Currently, `OpenCV 3.0` has been released, and there are no Haskell bindings covering it.

 There are some interesting projects which try to tackle computer vision in a purely functional manner. `cv-combinators`, `easyVision`, and `Zef` are some examples.

 As for real world usage, Anthony Cowley has a success story in using Haskell for Robots, which likely used quite a bit of Computer Vision.

 To be fair, `OpenCV` is very complex and has many APIs, and the OpenCV bindings so far are pretty extensive.
 Libraries like `easyVision` can't compete with OpenCV in terms of features, but they are very much feature rich.
 However, there is still a lot of scope for improvement.

 **Notable libraries:**

 * [`HOpenCV`](https://github.com/sinelaw/HOpenCV)
 * [`HOpenCV` fork](https://github.com/acowley/HOpenCV)
 * [`easyVision`](https://github.com/albertoruiz/easyVision)